Dfroom/module_11_challemge/.ipynb_checkpoints/README-checkpoint.md

 Still have to complete the "Create a Time Series Model with Prophet" section.
 I ran out of time for now.

+### The red error boxes do not appear when I viewed the code in Google Colab.
+It seems to happen when not viewed in Colab or when exported.
+Please see screenshots to view my charts.